- LATEST BLOG POST

-It is obvious that risk and uncertainty analyses can and will always be challenged by opposing stakeholders not satisfied with probability assessments, based on their subjective, modeled or even „pseudo statistical“ approaches.
-Under the excuse of limited or poor available knowledge of the problem at stake some stakeholder may invoke the „unrepresentative“ character of expert analyses, “mistrust„ in the results (as they feel their gut feeling is necessarily better than a science based approach) to avoid making a sensible decision.
+It is obvious that risk and uncertainty analyses can and will always be challenged by opposing stakeholders not satisfied with probability assessments.
+They will base the challenge based on their subjective, modeled or even „pseudo statistical“ approaches.
+Under the excuse of limited or poor available knowledge of the problem at stake some stakeholder may invoke the „unrepresentative“ character of expert analyses.
+In addition they will try to avoid making sensible decisions based on “mistrust„ in the results.
+Indeed they will feel their gut feeling is necessarily better than a science based approach.

-The advantage of using ORE is that it allows transparent discussions including ranges estimates, variability of parameters and uncertainties with stakeholders not satisfied with probability assessments, thus leading to healthier debate, and possibly, in our experience, finding consensus.
+The advantage of using ORE is that it allows transparent discussions including ranges estimates, variability of parameters and uncertainties.
+That addressed stakeholders not satisfied with probability assessments, thus leading to healthier debate.
+In addition, in our experience, it helps finding consensus.

-During the implementation of decisions it is common for decision-makers to seek for further protection by adding conservatism and using traditional engineering frameworks of “defense-in-depth.”
-This is typical of deterministic approaches to hazard and risk management, where layers of protection are added, without explicitly evaluating their effectiveness, to bound known uncertainties to, for example, “credible thresholds”.
+During the implementation of decisions it is common for decision-makers to seek for further protection.
+They generally add conservatism and use traditional engineering frameworks of “defense-in-depth.”
+This is typical of deterministic approaches to hazard and risk management.
+In those approaches engineers add layers of protection, without explicitly evaluating their effectiveness, to bound known uncertainties to, for example, “credible thresholds”.
 However, these approaches have limited effect in reducing the “unknown unknowns”, i.e. reducing the completeness uncertainty.

 In particular, these approaches may lead to censored results such as:

-As a matter of fact, accidents in all sorts of industries have shown that the „credible“ scenario established in this way oftentimes represent a strong censure of the possible and actually credible ones; codes are generally not covering the full breath of situations that should be covered; mitigations result severely under estimated.
+As a matter of fact, accidents in all sorts of industries have shown that the „credible“ scenario established in this way oftentimes represent a strong censure of the possible and actually credible ones.
+Codes are generally not covering the full breath of situations that should be covered.
+Thus mitigations result severely under estimated.